LoayHalawani/Xplore-LB/README.md

 This mobile application is developed using React Native, Express.js, Node.js, and MySQL (migrating to PostgreSQL later to apply the PERN stack).

-# Platform

-This mobile application is tailored for Android devices.

 # How-to-run

 To be continued...